Tocharian and Indo-European Studies

-Tocharian and Indo-European Studies (TIES) is a scholarly journal on Tocharian in the Indo-European context, established in 1987 by Icelandic linguist Jörundur Garðar Hilmarsson.
+Tocharian and Indo-European Studies (TIES) is a scholarly journal on Tocharian in the Indo-European context, established in 1987 by Icelandic linguist Jörundur Hilmarsson.
 The journal initially appeared in Reykjavík, Iceland, until Hilmarsson's death in 1992, when Danish Indo-Europeanist Jens Elmegård Rasmussen took over as executive editor and publication moved to the Copenhagen-based publisher C.A.
 Reitzel Publishers Ltd. Since vol. 11 (2009), TIES has been published by Museum Tusculanum Press.
-When Rasmussen died in 2013, Birgit Anette Olsen became the new executive editor.
+When Rasmussen died in 2013, his wife Birgit Anette Olsen became the new executive editor.